martin-esparragoza/fnk/README.md

-An operating system frame. (written in C99 for GCC compiler)
+An operating system frame written in freestanding C99.

 !CARE
 * Unsafely written for the most part